isographlabs/isograph/docs-website/docs/backlog.md

 - periodic refetch (live queries)
 - router example and integration
 - directive on scalar that affects the JS representation of scalars
+- ability to pass a parameter down to the child, e.g. an abstract component can read from its concrete parent an object that implements a given interface. e.g. in order to implement Node, you must implement an id field.